Manan23-dev/AgniChain/STATUS.md

-# Agni Chain - Implementation Status Report
+# Aegis Chain - Implementation Status Report

 ## Overview
-This document provides a comprehensive status of the Agni Chain multi-agent security system implementation.
+This document provides a comprehensive status of the Aegis Chain multi-agent security system implementation.

 ---